tskTNK/LunarHopperSimulation/readme.md

 The code is designed to work with LunarLanderContinuous-v2 from OpenAI Gym.
 Please install OpenAI Gym environment on your computer first and then run this software.

-LQT control algorithm is implemented in 'heuristic' function.
+LQT control algorithm is implemented in 'heuristic' function in the lunar_hopper_LQT.py.
 Some supplimental documents can be provided at request.

 RL is a reinforcement learning code, and LQT-TRO is a LQT control with learning-based reference trajectory optimization.